Soul Calibur III

 Final Words:

 Soul Calibur 3 is fun if you're planning on learning a new character or two... and that includes relearning your previous mains from Soul Calibur 2.
-Yeah, there were waaay more changes to characters and the gameplay system than there ever should've been.
-Of course, there are many cool new moves, combos and strategies to learn; but for those players who put countless hours into mastering any number of SC2 characters...
-Soul Calibur 3 will most definitely left them disappointed in more ways than one.
+Yeah, there were waaay more changes to characters and gameplay system than there ever should've been this time.
+In fairness, there are many cool new moves, combos and strategies to discover... but for those players who put countless hours into mastering any number of SC2 characters and becoming accustomed to the fast-paced speed of SC2...
+Soul Calibur 3 may leave players disappointed in more ways than one.

 ~TFG Webmaster | @Fighters_Gen